Silv3rHorn/Windows-Prefetch-Parser/README.rst

 * CSV output support
 * (Limited) Windows 10 support - Windows 10 prefetch files must be parsed from a Windows 8+ workstation
 * Sort a directory of Prefetch files by all execution timestamps
+* Output a directory full of .pf files into SQLite tables for aggregate analysis

 Command-Line Options